youssefelghamour/movie-recommendation-system/README.md

 - **Top Rated:** Lists movies with an average rating of 3.0 or higher.
 - **Most Watched:** Lists movies based strictly on how many people have watched them.
+- **Trending:** Unlike Popular, this list focuses on recent activity (e.g., watches in the last 7 days) to highlight what’s trending right now.
 - **Popular (Hybrid):** This is our main metric.
 It uses a specific formula:

 ### Popularity Score